-Table 3.6Definitions of the terms used in the explanation of how to calculate annual emissions
+Table 3.6 Definitions of the terms used in the explanation of how to calculate annual emissions

-Terms Units Definition Annual average population (AAP) - Number of animals of a particular category that are present, on average, within the year Animal places (nplaces) - Average capacity for a livestock category in the animal housing that is usually occupied Milk yield L a-1 The mean amount (L) of milk produced by the dairy animal during the year for which annual emissions are to be calculated Empty period (tempty) d The average duration during the year when the animal place is empty (in d) Cleaning period (tcleanse) d The time between production cycle or rounds when the animal place is empty, e.g. for cleaning (in d) Production cycle (nround) - The average number of production cycles per year Number of animals produced (nprod) a-1 The number of animals produced during the year Proportion dying (xns) - Proportion of animals that die and are not sold
+Terms Units Definition UIIILS Annual average population - Number of animals of a particular category that are present, on (AAP) average, within the year Animal places (nplaces) - Average capacity for a housed livestock category that is usually occupied Milk yield L a -1 The mean amount (L) of milk produced by the dairy cow during the year for which annual emissions are to be calculated Empty period (tempty) d The average duration during the year when the animal place is empty (in d) Cleaning period (tcleanse) d The time between production cycle or rounds when the animal place is empty, e.g. for cleaning (in d) Production cycle (nround) - The average number of production cycles per year Number of animals produced a -1 The number of animals produced during the year (nprod) Proportion dying (xns) - Proportion of animals that die and are not sold

-If the AAP is estimated from the number of places (nplaces), the calculation is:
+If the AAP is estimated from the number of places (n{places}), the calculation is:

-$AAP = n{places} \times (1 - t{empty}/365)$
+$$AAP = n{places} \times (1 - t{empty}/365)$$ (2)

 If the duration of an animal life or the time that animals remain within a category is less than 1 year, it will be common to have more than one production cycle per year.
-In this situation, tempty will be the product of the number of production cycles or rounds (nround) per year and the duration per round of the period during which the animal place is empty (tcleanse):
+In this situation, t{empty} will be the product of the number of production cycles or rounds (n{round}) per year and the duration per round of the period during which the animal place is empty ($t{cleanse}$):

-$$t{empty} = n{round} \times t{cleanse}$$
+$$t{empty} = n{round} \times t{cleanse}$$ (3)